LightBitsLabs/los-csi/docs/src/workload_deployment/helm/statefulset_workload_helm.md

 Since the default `StorageClass.reclaimPolicy` is `Retain` the `PVC`s and `PV`s will remain and not be deleted.

-In order to delete them run the following:
+In order to delete them, run the following:

 ```bash
 kubectl delete \